Iglu & Hartly

 Iglu & Hartly is an American pop rock band from Los Angeles, California.
-The band is composed of Jarvis Anderson (vocals, keyboards), Sam Martin (vocals, keyboards), Simon Katz (guitar), Luis Rosiles (drums), and Michael Bucher (bass).
+The band is composed of Jarvis Anderson (vocals, keyboards), Luis Rosiles (drums), and Michael Bucher (bass).

 History

-Formation

 Jarvis Anderson, Sam Martin, and Simon Katz met at the University of Colorado at Boulder.
 Before long, the 3 of them left school and moved to Echo Park, California to pursue a career in music.
 Shortly after moving to Los Angeles, Luis Rosiles flew from Jarvis' hometown of Park Ridge, Illinois to join the band as their drummer, and LA local Michael Bucher joined as bassist.

-Signing to Mercury Records (2008)

-After two years of playing in Southern California clubs, the band started receiving strong interest from a number of major record labels in the United Kingdom, as well as getting airplay from Jim Gellatly on Xfm Scotland there.
-The band finally decided to sign with Mercury Records, but not before releasing their debut UK single "Violent & Young" on indie label Another Music = Another Kitchen on June 2, 2008 to critical acclaim.
+After two years of playing in Southern California clubs, the band signed with Mercury Records and released their debut UK single "Violent & Young" on indie label Another Music = Another Kitchen on June 2, 2008.

-The band's next single "In This City" was released in September 2008 and was identified as "an anthem in the making" by an NME blogger.
-This kicked a massive tour, seeing the band play over 120 shows in a span of 150 days in 17 countries.
+The band's next single "In This City" was released in September 2008.
+The band toured around the release of the song, playing over 120 shows in a span of 150 days in 17 countries.
 "In This City" became a success across Europe, peaking within the top ten of the charts in Belgium (Flanders), the Republic of Ireland, and the United Kingdom.
-In the latter country, Iglu & Hartley performed "In This City" on the BBC One chat show Friday Night with Jonathan Ross, helping the song peak at number five on the UK Singles Chart, securing the band their first and only top ten hit in Britain.
+In the latter country, Iglu & Hartley performed "In This City" on the (then) BBC One talk show Friday Night with Jonathan Ross, helping the song peak at number five on the UK Singles Chart, securing the band their first and only top ten hit in Britain.
 An instrumental version of the song was also used as the theme tune for the "Goal of the Month" competitions on the BBC One sports show Match of the Day.

-British music magazine NME featured the Band in over 15 different pieces prior to and after their controversial review of the album, including inviting the band to headline two dates on their NME Awards Tour.
-They also named them one of the "Twenty Bands Making America Cool Again."
-In regards to other press outlets the album and the band were a polarizing force, generating both glowing reviews and venomous criticism.

-Live performances

-The band has gained quite a reputation for their live shows, playing both small venues and large festivals with equal intensity, passion and fervor.
-In a review of a show in St Louis on August 26, 2009, one newspaper wrote, "In their ripped jeans and tank tops, Iglu and Hartly took the stage at the Firebird around 9:45 p.m., the people there witnessed a phenomenal show."
-SPIN included them in their "Best of Bumbershoot Festival 2009" and called their performance "absurdly successful" The band played at The UCD Ball in Dublin in both 2009 and 2010.